alephobjects/ohai-kit/docs/install.md

 And make sure that the django version is at least 1.7.

 ### easy_thumbnails
 Easy_thumbnails will be automatically installed by ohai-kit's setup script.
-However, to manually install it, simply use the command :
+However, to manually install it, use the command :

 `sudo pip install easy_thumbnails`

 ### django-markdown-deux
 OHAI-kit requires the django-markdown-deux package installed.
 The django-markdown-deux is a replacement for the previously deprecated django.contrib.markup package.
 Django-markdown-deux will be automatically installed by ohai-kit's setup script.
-However, to manually install it, simply use the command :
+However, to manually install it, use the command :

 `sudo pip install django-markdown-deux`